 |College Composition Modular||50 + mandatory essay + optional essay||3||ENGL 1301*|

 *Note: To receive CLEP credit for composition or literature classes, students must achieve the established credit-granting score of 50 (or higher), AND complete the optional essays.
 All examinees will have six months to complete the essay portion once they have passed the multiple choice section.
 If examinee has not completed the essay portion within this time period, examinee will have to retake the multiple choice section of the test.
 Essays are graded by the Lamar University CLEP Committee.
 The final determination for awarding of equivalent credit is based solely upon the strength of the written essays.
 The Lamar University CLEP Committee will score the essays within two to four weeks and send results to the Career and Testing Center.
 Examinee will receive score results within three to five weeks from time of exam completion.

-*Note: A student, after passing the Information Systems and Computer Applications CLEP Exam, must demonstrate proficiency on a program or package usage test in the Computer Science Department before they may receive credit in the following 3-hour course: COSC 1371.
+*Note: A student, after passing the Information Systems CLEP Exam, must demonstrate proficiency on a program or package usage test in the Computer Science Department before they may receive credit for COSC 1371.
 The Computer Science Department will score the exam within 48 hours and send the results to the Career and Testing Center.
 Examinee will receive score results within 7 business days of completing the exam.

 History and Social Sciences